antelle/string-case-match/README.md

 # string-case-match

 String matching class.
-Given a set of strings to match, will be able to search it by different input.
+Given a set of strings to match, it will search it by different input.
 It is able to search strings as abbreviations (e.g. `HelloWorld` matches `hw`, `hewo`, `h w`, ...).
 Works in node.js and all modern browsers without any dependencies.
 This script is intended to use as ranking function for autocompletes, searches for short strings, etc.

 ~~See the [live demo](http://antelle.github.io/string-case-match) page to play with it (under construction).~~